Intellectual property protection by Nintendo: Fan games

 Nintendo has also taken action against mods that bring Nintendo property into third-party games, notably seeking to block a Pokemon-based mod for the game Palworld, itself which has been colloquially described as a "Pokemon with guns" game.
 Nintendo issued a statement that they plan to investigate not only the mod but the game for potential copyright misuse.
 In March 2024, former lawyer of The Pokémon Company Don McGowan interviewed with Aftermath about his time working at Bungie and the company.
 McGowan also discussed about the company's approach to cease and desist and point out that there were many discussions about the 2024 video game Palworld due to its similarity to the Pokémon franchise.
 Around the same month, Relic Castle, an unofficial Pokémon forum website has been taken offline after being allegedly received a DMCA takedown notice.
-The details of the alleged notice haven't been confirmed, so as if the takedown comes directly from The Pokemon Company.
+The details of the alleged notice haven't been confirmed, so as if the takedown comes directly from The Pokémon Company.
 GamesRadar+ and VG247 noted it likely due to the fan games that were shared in the website, although the website didn't host the games directly.
 In April, the sandbox game Garry's Mod received copyright takedown requests from Nintendo to remove all of the downloadable content that infringe Nintendo copyright.
 The game's creator Garry Newman made a post telling users that they may have noticed certain Nintendo-related contents removed.
-While Garry's Mod began removing Nintendo-related contents, some users believed the requests were from a troll, but Newman confirmed that he has been assured the takedown requests are legit.
+While Garry's Mod began removing Nintendo-related contents, some users believed the requests were from a troll, but Newman confirmed that he was assured that the takedown requests were legitimate.